-for some (graded) chain-map Under the additional assumption that $\mathcal{A}(\Sigma\{\Lambda_{\theta}\})$ has a unique (graded) augmentation up to DG-homotopy, it moreover follows that $LCH^{\varepsilon \circ \Phi,\varepsilon}_{\ast}(\Lambda_0)=LCH^{\varepsilon}_{\ast}(\Lambda_0).$ \end{enumerate} \end{thm} \begin{remark} The map $\psi$ vanishes when $\Lambda_0$ is the constant family, which gives back the K\"{u}nneth formula for the spun. \end{remark} Note that a related result in the case of generating family homology appeared in the work of Sabloff--Sullivan \cite[Propositions 5.4 and 5.5]{FamiliesLegendrianGeneratingFamilies}.
-In addition, in the special case of spherical spuns and when the augmentations come from exact Lagrangian fillings, a K\"{u}nneth-type formula was established by Chantraine, Ghiggini and the authors in \cite{Floer_Conc}. \begin{proof}[Proof of Theorem \ref{thm:Kunnethformula}] (1): When coefficients are taken in $\F$ as opposed to the Novikov ring the corresponding result is immediate from the above form of the algebra.
-The refined result with Novikov coefficients is similarly seen to follow by the analysis in \cite{IsotopiesTori}.
-To that end we briefly recall that there is a geometrically induced bijective correspondence between the discs that contribute to $D|_{\mathcal{A}(\Lambda_0)}$ and the discs that contribute to $\partial.$ The bijection is a feature of the geometric perturbation of the twist spun that is used to obtain the aforementioned form of the DGA.
+under the above inclusion of DGAs. \end{enumerate} \end{thm} \begin{remark} \begin{itemize} \item A related result in the case of generating family homology appeared in the work of Sabloff--Sullivan \cite[Propositions 5.4 and 5.5]{FamiliesLegendrianGeneratingFamilies}. \item The map $\psi$ vanishes when $ \Lambda_\theta \equiv \Lambda_0$ is the constant family, which gives back the K\"{u}nneth formula for the ordinary $S^1$-spun. \item For untwisted spherical spuns in arbitrary dimension, for augmentations that are induced by spuns of exact Lagrangian fillings, a K\"{u}nneth-type formula was established by Chantraine, Ghiggini and the authors in \cite{Floer_Conc}. \end{itemize} \end{remark} \begin{proof}[Proof of Theorem \ref{thm:Kunnethformula}] When coefficients are taken in $\F$ as opposed to the group ring of $H_1$, the existence of the inclusion of the DGA is immediate from the above presentation of the Chekanov--Eliashberg algebra of a twist spun.
+The refined result with group ring coefficients can also be seen to follow by the same analysis from \cite{IsotopiesTori}, as we now show.